Buy Pre 1933 Gold

 As an example: International trade and payments between governments were always conducted in gold or sometimes silver.

 Most gold coins used the same purity standard of .900 fine gold.
 In other words, a typical gold coin was made of 90% pure gold.
+Today you will only see 99.9% pure gold coins categorized as "investment-grade" gold.

 Using precious metals for transactions both large and small made sense.